linmic/grunt-sass-unicode/README.md

 ```

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Lint and test your code before submitting your contribution.

 ## License